-It is essential for the future growth of the Group to attract and retain highly skilled and qualified professionals, including employees with expertise in development and sales & marketing of digital camera systems, lenses, workflow software, etc.
+It is essential for the future growth of the Group to attract and retain highly skilled and qualified professionals, including employees with expertise in development and sales & marketing of digital camera systems, software solutions, lenses, workflow, artificial intelligence etc.

-In order to ensure a high and competitive product quality, the Group uses modern production and quality control processes.
+In order to ensure a high and competitive product quality, the Group uses modern production & quality control processes and an agile development methodology.
 This requires a high competence level, and considerable resources are invested in development and optimization of the Group's products and in maintaining the skills of the Group's employees.
 Throughout the year several highly qualified and talented employees joined the company which has strengthened the knowledge and competence base.